Intrinsic Noise of the Single Electron Box: Application to rf-Reflectometry

+using $Y_\text{res} = j\omega C_r + 1/(j\omega L_r) + G_r$ with the lumped element resonator values (capacitance $C_r$, inductance $L_r$, loss conductance $G_r$ and coupling capacitance $C_c$) and transmission line impedance $Z_0$ shown in Fig.~\ref{FIG1}(b).
+This allows a self-consistent solution which includes the effect of the SEB's small-signal admittance $Y_Q$ loading the resonator.
+Note that in the large signal limit, power-broadening of the quantum capacitance and Sisyphus resistance means $Y_Q$ tends to zero \cite{derakhshanmamanChargeNoiseOverdrive2020}; for intermediate powers, the reduction of $Y_Q$ can be directly calculated from the fundamental ($\omega_0$) Fourier component of $P_\text{SS}(t)$, or equivalently by using a describing function approach \cite{derakhshanmamanChargeNoiseOverdrive2020,oakesQuantumDotBasedFrequency2023, oakesFastHighFidelitySingleShot2023}.

-We illustrate the spectra $S_B^{n\omega}$ and $S_D^0$ resulting from the above signal processing chain in Fig. \ref{FIG3}(c) and (d) for the example experimental parameters \cite{oakesFastHighfidelitySingleshot2022a}: resonator frequency $\omega_r = \omega_0 = \omega_c = \Gamma_0 = 2\pi\times \SI{1}{\giga\hertz}$, internal quality factor $Q_i = 500$, coupling coefficient $\beta = 1$, transmission line impedance $Z_0 = \SI{50}{\ohm}$, QD parameters $\text{T}_e = \SI{100}{\milli\kelvin}$, $\alpha = 0.6$, and driving parameters $V_\text{dev} = V_\text{th}$, $V_0 = 0$.
-We include for comparison the spectral densities corresponding to the typical noise temperatures for cryogenic HEMT amplifiers (\SI{2.5}{\kelvin}) and Josephson parametric amplifiers (\SI{50}{\milli\kelvin}) \cite{schaalFastGateBasedReadout2020}; the demodulated noise spectral density $S_D^0(0)$ can clearly exceed that of the JPA and approach that of the HEMT, suggesting cyclostationary shot noise may directly limit the fidelity of gate-based readout methods under certain conditions that we explore later.
+In Fig.~\ref{FIG5}(b)-(e) we illustrate the noise spectra $S_I^{n\omega_0}$, $S_B^{n\omega_0}$, $S_D^0$ and $S_X$ corresponding to the signals at each stage in the reflectometry chain: gate current $I_g$, reflected wave $V_b$, downmixed signal $V_d$ and low pass filtered output $X$.
+These are calculated in the large excitation limit and for resonator parameters similar to those seen in recent experimental implementations \cite{ibbersonLargeDispersiveInteraction2021}: resonator frequency $\omega_r = \omega_0 = \omega_c = 2\pi\times \SI{2}{\giga\hertz}$, internal quality factor $Q_i = 2000$, coupling coefficient $\beta = 1$, transmission line impedance $Z_0 = \SI{50}{\ohm}$ and SEB parameters $\Gamma_0/\omega_0 = 1.5$, $T_e = \SI{120}{\milli\kelvin}$, $\alpha = 0.8$ \cite{oakesQuantumDotBasedFrequency2023}.
+We include for comparison the spectral densities corresponding to the noise temperatures of state-of-the-art cryogenic HEMT amplifiers (\SI{1.3}{\kelvin} \cite{schleehUltralowPowerCryogenicInP2012a, vigneauProbingQuantumDevices2023} - back dashed line) and the electron temperature $T_e$ (\SI{120}{\milli\kelvin} - blue dashed line), as well as the standard quantum limit (SQL) of $\hbar\omega_0/2$ (red dashed line) approached by current parametric amplifier implementations \cite{schaalFastGateBasedReadout2020, muckRadiofrequencyAmplifiersBased2010}.
+The demodulated noise spectral density $S_X$ [panel~\ref{FIG5}(e)] shows the expected sinusoidal dependence on demodulator phase, that we verify with Markov Monte Carlo simulations (black markers; discussed further below and in appendix C).
+The spectral density can clearly exceed the standard quantum limit and approach that of the HEMT; this suggests the intrinsic noise of the SEB may directly limit the fidelity of gate-based readout methods in certain resonator and device parameter regimes that we explore next.